Lone-Wolfgang/DocuTrance/README.md

 *Figure 2: Hyperparameter Tuning and Top Five Trials.
 A simple hyperparameter sweep was run on two high impact hyperparameters: the learning rate and number of training epochs.
 The top run was selected by the [sequential score](https://sbert.net/docs/package_reference/sentence_transformer/evaluation.html) on the test set, which combines the translation accuracy and MSE of all subsets.*

 During training, performance was also monitored on individual language subsets.
-Languages were grouped based on whether they are represented in the *Core Competencies* training material:
+Languages were grouped based on whether they were included in the Core Competencies training material:

  - **Seen Languages:** French, Italian, Spanish, Portuguese
  - **Unseen Languages:** Chinese, German, Japanese, Russian

-Both groups represent some of Erickson's largest audiences, so maintaing performance across all languages is important.
-Improvement was expected in the *seen* languages due to direct exposure during training.
-Ideally, the model would also benefit from cross-lingual transfer to the *unseen* languages as well.
-However, even stable performance in those languages would be acceptable.
-A decline in *unseen* language performance, on the other hand, would indicate a need to revisit the training strategy.
+Each language represents one of Erickson’s largest audiences, so maintaining strong performance across all groups is essential.
+Improvement was expected in the *seen* languages because they are included in the training data.
+Ideally, the model would also benefit from cross-lingual transfer to the *unseen* languages.
+However, even stable performance in those languages would be considered acceptable.
+A decline in performance for *unseen* languages, on the other hand, would suggest the need to reevaluate the training strategy.

 ### Performance on the Core Competencies by Train Epoch

 ![Core Competencies Results](images/cc-results.png)

+*When measured by MSE, model performance improved across all languages.
+Translation accuracy began at a high level (~99%) and either remained stable or showed a slight decline over the course of training.
+Unlike the other two datasets, Core Competencies consists of a continuous body of text.
+This increases the likelihood that some evaluation examples were semantically linked, introducing the possibility of false negatives.
+Additionally, Core Competencies uses more common terminology, so a decline in accuracy may reflect a loss of general competency due to domain adaptation.
+While the slight instability in translation accuracy was unexpected, the overall improvement in MSE and the consistently high accuracy are considered positive outcomes.*

 ### Performance on Ericksonian Terminology by Train Epoch

 ![Glossary Results](images/gloss-results.png)

+*In this case, performance improves across both metrics for all languages.
+Initial scores are lower, reflecting the tendency of general-purpose language models to struggle with domain-specific terminology.
+The unseen language, Russian, starts at a particularly low point—likely due to the use of Cyrillic script, in contrast to the Latin script used by the other languages.
+Although Russian ends with the lowest absolute performance, it shows the largest overall gain, with translation accuracy increasing from 74% to 80%.
+This is considered a highly positive outcome.*

 ### Performance on Ericksonian Queries by Train Epoch

 ![Queries Results](images/queries-results.png)

+*Once again, performance improves across all metrics for all languages, with the seen languages finishing at higher levels than the unseen ones.
+Initial performance falls between that of the Core Competencies and Queries datasets.
+Among the languages, those using Latin script start highest, followed by Russian, then Chinese and Japanese.
+Notably, languages with lower starting points tend to show the greatest improvements, regardless of whether they were seen or unseen during training.
+Overall, this is considered a highly positive outcome.*